Jake Silbermann: Commercials and modeling

 Jake Silbermann made his debut on a television commercial for Gillette in the 2006 "Gillette Fusion Power" commercial that was featured internationally.

-Silbermann has appeared in a 2010 AT&T commercial.
-Silbermann is signed with Robyn Ziegler Management, DNA Model Management in New York City.
+Silbermann signed in 2008 with Robyn Ziegler Management, DNA Model Management in New York City.

+Silbermann appeared in a 2009 AT&T commercial.

-He has also appeared in a 2011 Canon commercial, the Canon Cinema EOS "Coffee Shop".
+He also appeared in a 2011 Canon commercial, the Canon Cinema EOS "Coffee Shop".

-In December 2016, Jake co-starred in a commercial for the BMW brand that was directed by Elle Ginter, called "Retrospect".
+In December 2016, Silbermann co-starred in a commercial for the BMW brand that was directed by Elle Ginter, called "Retrospect".